Alisceon.com

 open("out.tar", "wb").write(decrypted_data)

-.
+In out.tar we find just what we expect, a directory tree going from / straight down to the users documents where we find topphemligt.pdf.
 The PDF contains a picture of a cat, which seems very in character for our victim, with the second flag printed over it

 flagga2{every_day_is_caturday}

-Flag 3: ClusterJSfuck ๐
+Flag 3: ClusterJSfuck ๐Ÿ”—

-The truth within the truth ๐
+The truth within the truth ๐Ÿ”—

 I had a quick look through the other files at this point to see if I had missed anything, but after finding no leads I returned back to the PDF.
 PDF steganography is pretty common, since PDFs can carry various types of objects which can be displayed or hidden from regular PDF viewers very easily.
 But after simply opening the PDF in a text editor something stood out to me immediately, a JavaScript object with some more hexadecimal in it.